Charleston Battery: Club culture

 The independent supporters' group is The Regiment, who stand in Supporters Section directly behind the north goal of the stadium, along with other supporters' groups including the American Outlaws-affiliated Queen Anne's Revenge and the Spanish-speaking Charleston Barra Brava.

 Charleston Battery competes for the Coffee Pot Cup every time it faces their rival team D.C.
 United of Major League Soccer, a trophy established by the two sides' supporters and currently held by DC.
 The clubs have regularly faced each other in friendlies and cup competitions, with the 2008 US Open Cup final remaining the highest profile match between the two clubs to date.
 Charleston are also longtime league rivals of the Richmond Kickers.

-The supporters' groups compete with supporters of the Norh Carolina FC in the Southern Derby Cup, which Charleston Battery had won a record 10 times.
+The supporters' groups compete with supporters of the North Carolina FC in the Southern Derby Cup, which Charleston Battery had won a record 10 times.

 The supporters' groups compete with supporters of the Tampa Bay Rowdies, Ralph's Mob and the Skyway Casuals, in the No Quarter Derby.

 Halfway through the 2021 season, the club introduced a cannon in the stadium to fire off after each Battery goal and at the start and end of matches.

 Gray Television holds local media rights with an arrangement similar to USL club Phoenix Rising FC, which has rights with the various Arizona's Family Sports.
 WCSC 5.3 is the flagship station with games airing in the Columbia market on Gray station WIS 10.4.